srp/mem/doc/source/mem.rst

 * Returning all targets: just as important as scanning to get all included dependencies is returning all of the results of a build function.
-Lets say your compiler produces two output files, but you only return one of those from your build function, but use the second file later in your build; since mem wasn't notified that the second file was a result, it won't restore it, meaning that later on
+Let's say your compiler produces two output files, and you only return one of those from your build function, but use the second file later in your build; since mem wasn't notified that the second file was a result, it won't restore it, meaning that later on